Best American Express business credit cards

 The Business Platinum Card from American Express: Best for luxury or business travelers

-The Business Platinum is ideal for luxury and business travelers since you get the chance to earn 5X points on flights booked with airlines and on flights and prepaid hotels booked with AmexTravel.com.
-You also earn 1.5X points on eligible purchases of $5,000 or more and 1X points on other purchases, which can add up quickly depending on how much you spend.
-And remember, this is all on top of the generous welcome bonus 100,000 Membership Rewards® points after you spend $15,000 on eligible purchases with the Business Platinum Card within the first 3 months of Card Membership.
+The Business Platinum is ideal for luxury and business travelers since you get the chance to earn 5X points on flights and prepaid hotels booked with AmexTravel.com.
+You also earn 1.5X Membership Rewards points on eligible purchases in key business categories as well as on purchases of $5,000 or more everywhere else (cap applies).
+And remember, this is all on top of the generous welcome bonus of 120,000 Membership Rewards points after you spend $15,000 on eligible purchases within the first three months of card membership.

 American Express Business Gold Card: Best for bonus category spending